 Giving her petite bungalow kitchen a major remodel, blogger and stylist Joanna Hawley opted for details that were both on-trend and timeless.
-Her statement floor tile steals the show, featuring our Chaine Homme "H" pattern to honor her late grandfather, Harvey.
+Her patterned kitchen tiles steal the show, featuring our Chaine Homme "H" pattern to honor her late grandfather, Harvey.

 We caught up with Joanna to learn more about her recent kitchen remodel.
 Keep scrolling for our full interview (plus some cute dog+tile photos!).

 I'm a Seattle-based lifestyle blogger, prop stylist, and teacher helping small businesses use social media.
 Every day is different from the next and I wouldn't have it any other way!

 Tell us about your new home!
 Is there a story behind it that you'd like to share?

 My home is a 1908 bungalow in the Ballard neighborhood of Seattle... and it's only 640 square feet!
 I unexpectedly became a homeowner thanks to my dear grandfather Harvey.
 After he passed, I learned that he'd requested me to buy my first home... and had left me money to do so!
 When I found the tiny bungalow, I immediately fell in love because of its charm and location.
 It had been used a rental for a long time and had the wear and tear to prove it.
 So far, we've renovated the living room, dining room, bedroom, backyard, and now the kitchen!
 Next up, the bathroom, mudroom/laundry room, and front yard.

 Tile shown: Slate Blue Chaine Homme // Design: Joanna Hawley + Sarah Gibson // Photos: Joanna Hawley